saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 with 8 jobs running!

-The rewrite doesn't support running the tests in parallel yet, but it's something that will definitely improve the suite's speed even with long sleep time.
+The rewrite doesn't support running the tests in parallel yet, but it's something that will definitely improve the speed even with long sleep time.

 #### Configurability